Fundamentals of Wine: New York

 In the restaurant and hospitality business, knowing your way around a wine cellar can significantly impact profits, and our Fundamentals of Wine class can give you a distinct advantage in the marketplace.
-This refreshing course—led by highly skilled instructors through experiential learning—takes the snobbery and mystery out of tasting and selling fine wine.
+This fun and refreshing course—led by highly skilled instructors through experiential learning—takes the snobbery and mystery out of tasting and selling fine wine.
 Each class features in-depth tastings, as wines are poured, discussed, compared and explained.
-Descriptors of aroma and taste will suddenly make sense and proper exciting food pairings will be revealed and thoroughly enjoyed.
-Best of all, it will be a lot of fun!
+Descriptors of aroma and taste will suddenly make sense and proper exciting food pairings revealed.

-Climate and geography; product and pricing.
+Includes climate and geography; product and pricing.
 Understanding the concept of terroir.
 Grape varietals and regional expression.
-Human influence.
-Comparative tasting techniques.
+Human influence and comparative tasting techniques.

-Demystifying label lingo.
-Understanding appellations.
-Evolution and influence of French winemaking styles and wine regulations.
-Classic wines from Burgundy, Bordeaux, the Rhône, and the Loire.
+Demystifying label lingo and understanding appellations; evolution and influence of French winemaking styles and wine regulations; classic wines from Burgundy, Bordeaux, the Rhône and the Loire.

-Wine and food flavor dynamics.
-Timeless wine and food affinities.
-Pairing by region, style, and flavor.
+Wine and food flavor dynamics along with timeless wine and food affinities.
+Pairing by region, style and flavor.
 Classic Italian wines and wine regions.
-Austria and cool-climate wine regions.

-Champagne, Prosecco, Cava, Sekt, and New World sparklers.
-Sparkling winemaking procedures.
-Bottle opening and service techniques.
+The basics of bubbly: Champagne, Prosecco, Cava, Sekt and New-World sparklers.
+Sparkling winemaking procedures along with bottle opening and service techniques.